 - An internal hernia may also cause nausea and vomiting.
 So, if a patient starts complaining of nausea, vomiting, and abdominal pain, they must seek medical attention to be evaluated by a physician to rule out an internal hernia.
 The treatment for this problem is surgical exploration, which may be done in the form of diagnostic laparoscopy, and it may also be repaired laparoscopically.

 Weight recidivism is a potential long-term problem with any weight loss surgery, but it depends on the procedure performed.
 For example, weight regain after five years is around 85% with the adjustable gastric band, whereas it’s around 2-5% with the biliopancreatic diversion with duodenal switch.
 It makes sense though, then the ‘more powerful’ the procedure, the more likely the nutrition deficiencies, this is especially true in non-compliant patients.

 ABOUT THE AUTHORDr.
-Husain Abbas of Memorial Advanced Surgery, is a Board Certified surgeon and fully trained in Minimally Invasive Surgery.
-After his surgical residency at St. Mary's, a Yale University affiliated hospital, Dr. Abbas completed a fellowship in Minimally Invasive Gastroesophageal and Bariatric Surgery at the University of Florida, Gainesville.
+Husain Abbas of Memorial Advanced Surgery, is a Board Certified surgeon trained in Minimally Invasive Surgery.
+After his surgical residency at St. Mary's, a Yale University affiliated hospital, Dr. Abbas completed a fellowship in Minimally Invasive Gastroesophageal & Bariatric Surgery at the University of Florida, Gainesville.
 Dr. Abbas' expertise extends to a wide array of gastroesophageal disorders, anti-reflux surgery, complex hernia repairs, endocrine, oncology and bariatric procedures.